Leaked Roe v. Wade draft opinion prompts reactions in Vermont

 “Three years ago, we enacted a law that affirms the fundamental rights of all women and ensures reproductive health decisions remain between a woman and her health care provider — totally free from government interference,” he stated.
 “It is important for Vermonters to know this will remain true in Vermont regardless of what happens with the Supreme Court.”

-He also noted that voters will be able to enshrine abortion rights into the state’s constitution come November by voting on Prop.
+He also noted that voters will be able to enshrine abortion rights into the state’s constitution come November by voting for Prop.
 5.

 “The fundamental rights and liberties of all women will be defended, protected and preserved in Vermont,” he stated.